osinenkop/regelum-control/README.md

 It must be noted that one could in theory override any of the parameters defined in the preset's config (i.e. `presets/*/scenario.yaml`), because that's just how the config pipeline works.
-For instance, if you wanted to speedup you simulation you could try messing with the ODE solver's tolerances:
+For instance, if you wanted to speed up you simulation you could try messing with the ODE solver's tolerances:

 ```